<img src="https://ws.zoominfo.com/pixel/6169bf9791429100154fc0a2" width="1" height="1" style="display: none;">

 Meet the Updated NYDFS Requirements with StrongDM

-StrongDM delivers a Dynamic Access Management (DAM) platform that fulfills the “implementation of a PAM” requirements, while also delivering the critical features required for PoLP, Just-in-Time access, and privileged access.
+StrongDM delivers a Zero Trust PAM platform that fulfills the “implementation of a PAM” requirements, while also delivering the critical features required for PoLP, Just-in-Time access, and privileged access.
 Specifically:

 Category Requirements StrongDM